Find a Yacht

 Yes!
 Optional extras can be added up to seven days before you make your trip.
-To add a few extra luxuries to your booking, please speak to your dedicated Customer Manager.
+To add a few extra luxuries to your booking, please speak to your dedicated Sailing Holiday Expert.
 They’ll be able to add (or remove) optional extra’s, such as bedding, clothing, or food and drink, outboard motors, safety netting, etc…

-Bookings – including optional extras - can be amended or cancelled by contacting your dedicated Customer Manager (the person who called you to confirm your booking).
+Bookings - including optional extras - can be amended or cancelled by contacting your dedicated Sailing Holiday Expert, or getting in touch via email, contact form or LiveChat.

 After your booking is confirmed, then you can relax: we will keep you informed (by email, mainly) of what (if anything) you need to do.

-You will receive a ‘booking pack’ which tells you what exactly you have booked, where you will need to be, what you need to bring, etc… as well as key contact details.
+You will receive a ‘Final Information pack’ which tells you what exactly you have booked, where you will need to be, what you need to bring, etc… as well as key contact details.

-The charter company will also need to take your credit card details to take a refundable security deposit (which will be returned in full if the boat is returned undamaged) similar to a car hire deposit.
+The charter company will also need to take your credit card details to take a refundable security deposit (which will be given back in full if the boat is returned undamaged) similar to a car hire deposit.

 The simple answer is yes.

-As you will be taking a seriously expensive piece of kit away for a few days, then it is normal to have to pay a security deposit – this is so that any the owners can charge you for any damage you cause to the boat, but we find it also helps to keep us concentrating when we are at the wheel!
+As you will be taking a seriously expensive piece of kit away for a few days, then it is normal to have to pay a security deposit - this is so that the owners can charge you for any damage you cause to the boat, just like it happens for car hire.

 The security deposit is normally a ‘hold’ amount on a credit card - assuming there are no problems, then you should expect the charter opertor to cancel their ‘hold’ and no charges will be taken from your credit card.

-The boat will be inspected when you drop it back at the marina, so you should agree any recharge costs with the yacht charter company before you leave the marina.
+The boat will be inspected when you return it to the marina, so you should agree any re-charge costs with the yacht charter company before you leave the marina.

-Oh no. You’re either a bit of a pessimist if you are reading this before your trip (who does that?!) or you’ve had a bad experience in using this site – in which case, we’re really sorry, and we’ll do everything we can to try to make this better.
+Oh no. You’re either a bit of a pessimist if you are reading this before your trip or you’ve had a bad experience in using this site – in which case, we’re really sorry, and we’ll do everything we can to try to make this better.